jrbuchanan02/videogame/README.md

 ## Roadmap:
 Here are the steps in our roadmap.
 As Videogame gets more complete, the roadmap will become more fleshed out.
 However, the basic todo-list has taken shape.
-Items marked with x are incomplete, items marked with a ~ are in progress, and items without an x or ~ are complete.
+Items checked off are fully complete.
+Items checked off but also crossed out might be complete but have not been thouroughly (however you spell that word) tested.

 1. [ ] The Console Window
-   - [ ] The ability to output text at a specified rate with the following control over it in addition to the control provided by the Terminal Sequences:
+   - ~[x]~ The ability to output text at a specified rate with the following control over it in addition to the control provided by the Terminal Sequences:
-      + [ ] Exact color of the eight indexed colors and their movements over a specified time.
+      + ~[x]~ Exact color of the eight indexed colors and their movements over a specified time.
          * Movements must allow multiple sweeps to both directly specified (rgb-value) colors and to indirectly specified (other colors we're potentially changing